mattjmeier/gene-tooltips/docs/configuration.md

 The `GeneTooltip.init()` method accepts a configuration object to customize the tooltip's appearance, behavior, and content.
 Below are the primary options available, with live examples for each.

-All options are optional; the library provides sensible defaults.
+No options need to be specified; the library provides sensible defaults.

 ```javascript
 GeneTooltip.init({